MaghsoodSalimi/STORM/README.md

 ## Introduction

-Welcome to my GitHub portfolio!
+Welcome to STORM!
-This portfolio is designed to showcase my technical skills and project experience in data engineering, cloud services, automation, and data visualization.
-The goal is to present the capabilities you are looking for by demonstrating a real-world end-to-end data pipeline.
+Technical skills and experience in data engineering, cloud services, automation, and data visualization are demonstrated in this repository through a real-world end-to-end data pipeline.

 <img src="material/storm.jpg"  width="100%"/>